oomph-lib/oomph-lib/README.md

 for instructions.
 If it all works and is likely to be useful for others, send us a pull request and we'll consider including it into `oomph-lib`'s development branch.

 ### I'm used to the Autotools-based version of `oomph-lib`; what happened to the `bin` directory?
-We renamed it to `scripts` because...
-Ahem; can't remember.
+We renamed it to `scripts` because CMake generally assumes that a `bin` directory contains binary objects, i.e. executables.

 ## Additional information for developers